colord3v/electra/README.md

 # Electrified Jailbreak Toolkit
 for iOS 11.0-11.1.2.
-forked from coolstar's incredible basekit, Electra. you can find it at https://coolstar.org/electra/
+(yes it was originally Electra)

 ---

-This jailbreak is fueled by the community and maintained by colord3v and coolstar.
-Any security updates or verified performance improvements from coolstar's branch will be merged with Electrified.
+This jailbreak is fueled by the community and maintained by colord3v.

 ## Roadmap
 See the [open issues](https://github.com/colord3v/electra/issues) for areas to be improved on.